L2G/timezone-ii/sparrow/README.md

 }
 ```

+Directories specified in the attributes will be created.
+Since there is no
+helper script included with this cookbook, you must start the server yourself
+and use the appropriate command-line options if you set paths different from the
+defaults.

 Contributing
 ------------
-TODO: (optional) If this is a public cookbook, detail the process for contributing.
-If this is a private cookbook, remove this section.

-e.g.
-1. Fork the repository on Github
+1. Fork the repository on GitHub
-2. Create a named feature branch (like `add_component_x`)
+2. Create a named feature branch (like `add\_component\_x`)
-3. Write you change
+3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
-6. Submit a Pull Request using Github
+6. Submit a pull request using GitHub

 License and Authors
 -------------------